t-inamura/EmbodiedBrain/MirrorTherapy/Server/README.md

  6. execute MirrorTherapy2013.bat.
  7. move your body in front fo Kinect sensor.

-You can send text message with SIGViewer to change the movement of avator.
+You can send text messages with SIGViewer to change the movement of avator.
 Text messages are below:
 * HAND_FIXED            : fix both left and right hand.
 * REVERSE_NONE_HAND     : able to move both hands as usual.
 * REVERSE_RIGHT_HAND    : reverse right hand movement to aply left hand.